-A) A Branch Examinations Committee shall be formed at the beginning of each academic year.
-It shall comprise of:

-- □ Branch Rector/Chairman. - □ Academic Assistant of Branch Rector. - □ An Academic Programme Coordinator at the Branch (on rotation basis). - □ Admission and Registration Officer at the Branch. - □ Branch Quality Assurance Officer - B) The Branch Examinations Committee shall assume the following major functions: - 1.
-Organize the administering of examinations at the Branch.

-2. Devise a plan for conducting and marking final examinations and entering their results pursuant to procedures adopted by the University and its competent Deanships.

-3. Review final results of various course examinations, recommend their approval and submit the same to the Admission, Registration and Examination Department at HQ.

-4. Consider student objections pertaining to their final marks as per endorsed procedures.

-5. Endorse lists of graduates, and issue recommendations thereon.

-C) The Vice President for Academic Affairs shall be notified of the BEC formation decision through the Branch Rector.
+- A) The Branch Examination Committee (BEC) shall be formed at the beginning of each academic year.
+It shall comprise of: - Branch Rector/Chairperson. - Academic Assistant of branch Rector. - Academic Programme Coordinator at the branch (on rotation basis). - Head of Admission, Registration and Examination at the branch. - Head of Quality Assurance Unit at the branch. - B) The BEC shall assume the following major functions: - Organize the administering of examinations at the branch. - Devise a plan for conducting and marking final exams and entering their results pursuant to procedures adopted by the University and its competent Deanships. - Review results of various course examinations, recommend their approval and then submit them to the Admission, Registration and Examination Departments at HQ. - Consider student objections pertaining to their final marks as per endorsed procedures. - Endorse lists of graduates, and issue recommendations. - C) The VPAA&SR shall be notified of the BEC formation decision by the branch Rector.